What is not translated

 Some Delphi constructs, which aren't, automatically translated yet are:

 Inline assembler code in Delphi and C++ almost are identically.
-Delphi2Cpp doesn't translate these parts.but only copies them.
+Delphi2Cpp therefore doesn't translate these parts.but only copies them.

 Code that relies on the internal members or memory layout of Delphi types cannot be converted automatically.

-parameters for destructors are ignored
+Parameters for destructors are ignored

-Manual post-processing to achieve const-correctness is necessary.
+Manual post-processing is required to achieve proper const-correctness.

 Multithreading classes and routines are formally translated, but not checked by an expert

-Resource strings simply are treated as non-resource strings
+Resource strings are treated like normal strings.

 Special problems: